IC Markets vs Westpac, 2024 Update

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-IC Markets has around 232 financial instruments whilst Westpac has around 232 available.
+IC Markets has around 232 financial instruments while Westpac has around 232 available.

 IC Markets and Westpac Contact Details

-Being able to contact an online trading platform simply is a sign of a professional broker.
+Being able to contact your broker easily is a sign of a professional broker.
 IC Markets and Westpac have the following contact details and social medias that you can use.

 Westpac and IC Markets Mobile App Comparison